mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 Normal Fixed Addressing
 '''''''''''''''''''''''
-Normal Fixed CAN Addressing Format is a special case of `Normal Addressing`_ in which the mapping of :ref:`Network Address Information <knowledge-base-n-ai>` into the CAN identifier is further specified.
+Normal Fixed CAN Addressing is a specialized variant of :ref:`Normal Addressing <knowledge-base-can-normal-addressing>`, where the mapping of :ref:`Network Address Information <knowledge-base-n-ai>` into the 29-bit CAN Identifier is strictly predefined by ISO 15765-4.

 .. note:: With normal fixed addressing, only 29-bit (extended) CAN Identifiers are allowed.